codeonlyjs/bundle-free/readme.md

 packages directly using their bare names (ie: no `/` prefix or `.js` suffix).

-This means you can write your client side scripts and serve them directly from your ExpressJS server without bundling, but in a manner that's still compatible with bundling later for production distribution.
+This means you can write your client side scripts and serve them directly from your ExpressJS server without needing to run a bundler.

+Notes:

+* this is only intended to be used during development.
+For production you should still use a bundler.

+* this is not a browserification tool and only works for NPM packages designed to work in browsers in the first place.

 ## The Problem